 I am an avid fan of the Ovation Collectors Series since the reverend blue 1982 Legend.
 I like the Collectors project and surely the idea of putting together the full series is tempting.
-Fortunately (I should say) not all the Ovation Collectors suit my taste and playing style, so over the years I acquired only those which I like.
-The 1982 Collectors was the first to come in, followed by the awesome 1987 Collectors, the small parlour 1997 Collectors, the 2008-5 (first Adamas in the Collectors series and Kaman era swansong), the 2009 F-KOA and the ALE-1.
+Fortunately (I should say) not all the Ovation Collectors suit my taste and playing style, so over the years I acquired only those which I like, from the 1982 Collectors, followed by the 1987 Collectors, the parlour 1997 Collectors, the 2008-5 (first Adamas in the Collectors series and Kaman era swansong), the 2009 F-KOA and the ALE-1.

 Moving my playing habits from electric to acoustic over the years, I started a search for the perfect amplified acoustic sound.
 In this field all my Ovations perform wonderfully, but I was curious to try the the Optimax system introduced with the 1995 Collectors.
 Based on a cocktail of piezo pickup and bridge mic that can be mixed with a fader, it was supposed to deliver the ultimate amplified acoustic tone.
 The Optimax never made it to the regolar production and this is surprising, because all the guitarists I know that used it (including one of the most famous Italian fingerpickers who had a custom Optimax 1763) consider it the best acoustic pickup system ever.